rasto68/apache-canyon/README.md

 A vertically scrolling shootem up for the Acorn Electron - Work In Progress!!!

-Play in your browser via the wonders of [Electroniq](https://github.com/0xC0DE6502/electroniq/blob/main/README.md) from 0xC0DE

 **Instructions**

 Fly your Apache gunship helicopter up the canyon destroying the invading aliens, your auto-pilot will stop you from hitting the canyon walls.
 Your gunship is armed with an unlimited supply of "lazer bullets" and a limited number of "homing missiles" - both of these use technology captured from the invaders and they are able to penetrate the enemies shields to allow them to be destroyed.
 Your gunship also benefits from a shield that uses similar alien technology, this provides limited protection from alien projectiles or ships crashing into you.